boazbk/tcs/lec_03_computation.md

     # return solution of x^2 + bx = c following Al Khwarizmi's instructions
     # Al Kwarizmi demonstrates this for the case b=10 and c= 39

-    val1 = b/2.0 # "halve the number of the roots"
+    val1 = b / 2.0 # "halve the number of the roots"
-    val2 = val1*val1 # "this you multiply by itself"
+    val2 = val1 * val1 # "this you multiply by itself"
     val3 = val2 + c # "Add this to thirty-nine"
     val4 = sqrt(val3) # "take the root of this"
     val5 = val4 - val1 # "subtract from it half the number of roots"